AWegnerGitHub/awegnergithub.github.io-content/2012_02_07_connect-python-to-osi-soft-pi.md

     pyodbc.Error: ('IM002', "[IM002] [OSI][PI ODBC][PI]PI-API Error <pilg_getdefserverinfo> 0 (0) (SQLDriverConnectW); [01000] [Microsoft][ODBC Driver Manager] The driver doesn't support the version of ODBC behavior that the application requested (see SQLSetEnvAttr).
 (0)")

-They vendor mentioned that using OLEDB instead may prove more fruitful.
-Thus, the code below is how I got connected using the vendor provided OLDEB driver.
+The vendor mentioned that using OLEDB instead may prove more fruitful.
+Thus, the code below is how I got connected using the vendor provided OLEDB driver.
 The downside is that I also had to do this all through COM objects using [win32com][3].
 I'm not knocking the module, because it is extremely useful and I've done some great things with it.

     from win32com.client import Dispatch